 The Report confirms that Hewitt was finally laicized (removed from the priesthood) by the Vatican in 2018.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Denver.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Denver in Colorado.
 If you need a lawyer because you were sexually abused by a priest in Colorado, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Archdiocese of Denver now have legal options to recover damages due to a compensation fund created for victims, but filing deadlines apply so do not delay in reaching out to us.
+Although many years have passed, those abused by Catholic clergy in the Archdiocese of Denver now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Colorado and nationwide.
 We can help.